DETAILED ACTION

 Claim limitations in this application that use the word “means” (or “step”) are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.
 Conversely, claim limitations in this application that do not use the word “means” (or “step”) are not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.

 This application includes one or more claim limitations that do not use the word “means,” but are nonetheless being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, because the claim limitation(s) uses a generic placeholder that is coupled with functional language without reciting sufficient structure to perform the recited function and the generic placeholder is not preceded by a structural modifier.
-Such claim limitation(s) is/are: ”a monitor that controls a flow of said fuel and a flow of said liquid peroxide, said monitor ensures that a stoichiometry of a combination of said fuel and said liquid peroxide is appropriate for generating a combustion of said combination of said fuel and said liquid peroxide” in claims 1 & 3.
+Such claim limitation(s) is/are: “a monitor coupled to the fuel source and the liquid peroxide source such that the monitor is configured to control a flow of said fuel and a flow of said liquid peroxide, said monitor ensures that a stoichiometry of a combination of said fuel and said liquid peroxide and permits a secondary combustion, separate from the detonation, of said combination of said fuel and said liquid peroxide” in claims 1 & 3.

 Because this/these claim limitation(s) is/are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, it/they is/are being interpreted to cover the corresponding structure described in the specification as performing the claimed function, and equivalents thereof.